-- 4. On appointment of an interim Integrated Project Management Team under the Capability Life Cycle, the Project security planning process is used to identify and document the relevant security authorities, standards, specifications, procedures and practices necessary to comply with Defence security policy during the Project.
-The Project security planning process should gather information from, and be a continuation of any previous security planning. - 5.
-This process is based on a risk management approach, and is maintained throughout the Project's life.
-A security plan for the Project is developed from the following process: - a. for major capital Projects, security risk will be recorded in the Project's risk register in accordance with business processes for managing Project risk; or - b. for smaller Projects, security risks can be recorded in a separate register. - 6.
-The security planning processes are recommended for all other Defence capability proposals and Projects.
+5. On appointment of an appropriate Steering Group (SG) under the One Defence Capability System, the Project security planning process is used to identify and document the relevant security authorities, standards, specifications, procedures and practices necessary to comply with Defence security policy during the Project.
+The Project security planning process should gather information from, and be a continuation of, any previous security planning.

+6. This process is based on a risk management approach, and is maintained throughout the Project's life.
+A security plan for the Project is developed from the following process:

+- a. for major capital Projects, security risk will be recorded in the Project's risk register in accordance with business processes for managing Project risk; or - b. for smaller Projects, security risks can be recorded in a separate register.

+7. The security planning processes are recommended for all other Defence capability proposals and Projects